-The Events page is a live feed of important system and host activity, including inventory change events, configuration changes, and log analytics events.
+In our infrastructure monitoring UI, the Events UI page is a live feed of important system and host activity, including inventory change events, configuration changes, and log analytics events.
 The event feed helps you understand correlations between these events and system performance.
 Search and filter through your events to decrease the mean time to detect and repair infrastructure issues.

-You can access the Events page by going to one.newrelic.com > Infrastructure > Events.
+Find the Events page by going to one.newrelic.com > All capabilities > Infrastructure > Events.

 New Relic collects a variety of change events so you can understand each change in your environment: